jamietre/dvd-upscale/README.md

 #### To Do

 - Automate batch processing
+- Automatically detect if a step has already been completed (look for output file); add universal option to always overwrite
 - Add some better exception handling; e.g. if any image file is missing from the images output, we should restart VEAI and re-do only the missing images
 - Email notification of status/errors
 - Migrate handling of subtitles from ffmpeg to mkvmerge.
 (It makes more sense to keep the FFMpeg part of this as simple as possible since it's a far more complex tool; do anything we can do with mkvemerge there)